getsentry/sentry/docs/quickstart/index.rst

 Some basic prerequisites which you'll need in order to run Sentry:

+* A UNIX-based operating system
 * Python 2.7
 * python-setuptools, python-dev
 * A real database (PostgreSQL is preferred, MySQL also works)
-* A UNIX-based operating system
+* Redis

 The recommended configuration of Sentry involves setting up a separate web server to handle your error logging.
 This means that any number of Sentry clients simply pass on this information to your primary Sentry